Jean-Jacques Brochier

-Jean-Jacques Brochier (28 December 1937 – 29 October 2004 from cancer), the son of a physician, was a French journalist, and chief editor of Le Magazine Littéraire from 1968 to 2004.
+Jean-Jacques Brochier (28 December 1937 – 29 October 2004), the son of a physician, was a French journalist, and chief editor of Le Magazine Littéraire from 1968 to 2004.

 Biography

 As a student, he was actively engaged with the NLF and became a member of the Réseau Jeanson.
 On 24 November 1960, while he was vice-president of the General Assembly of the students of Lyon, he was arrested along with his wife in support of the struggle for the independence of Algeria.
-On 14 April 1961 they were both sentenced to ten years imprisonment and jailed in prisons Saint- Paul then Montluc.
+On 14 April 1961 they were both sentenced to ten years imprisonment and jailed in prisons Saint-Paul then Montluc.
 He was struck with indignité nationale.
-He will finally be sentenced to three years in prison before receiving a presidential pardon.
+He would finally be sentenced to three years in prison before receiving a presidential pardon.